Everything we know so far about the BBC presenter scandal

 What action is the BBC taking?
 And are the police investigating?

-It is important that these matters are handled fairly and with care.”

-BBC Director-general Tim Davie is due to face the media on Tuesday for a scheduled briefing following the release of the corporation’s annual report.
-Although, clearly, the controversy will dominate the agenda.
+It added: “The BBC has processes and protocols for receiving information and managing complaints when they are first made.
+We always take these matters extremely seriously and seek to manage them with the appropriate duty of care.

+“The events of recent days have shown how complex and challenging these kinds of cases can be and how vital it is that they are handled with the utmost diligence and care.
+There will, of course, be lessons to be learned following this exercise."

-Meanwhile, the Met police confirmed that, for the time being, it is not formally investigating the allegations, having spoken with BBC representatives on Monday morning.
+Meanwhile, the Met police confirmed that, for the time being, it is not treating the matter as a criminal investigation.

-“Detectives from the Met’s Specialist Crime Command are assessing the information discussed at the meeting and further enquiries are taking place to establish whether there is evidence of a criminal offence being committed.”
+“Detectives from the Met’s Specialist Crime Command are assessing the information discussed at the meeting and further enquiries are taking place to establish whether there is evidence of a criminal offence being committed,” the force said.

+Then, on Tuesday, BBC News reported that an unnamed police force confirmed that it was contacted by the parents of the teenager in April, and initially “no criminality was identified”.

+However, the force has since had talks with Scotalnd Yard and the BBC and “further inquiries are ongoing”.

 Have your say in our news democracy.
 Click the upvote icon at the top of the page to help raise this article through the indy100 rankings.